Monkland Railways: Closing the gap

 The Monkland Iron and Steel Company had extensive mineral workings in the Armadale area at Cowdenhead, now connected to the extension from Bathgate, and their iron works was at Calderbank, near Airdrie.
 There was immediately a considerable traffic from the mines to the works, and it made a long detour, starting eastwards from Armadale, away from the direction of Calderbank, and then round via Slamannan.
-The Company observed that the gap of ten miles could be closed relatively cheaply, and a direct line would also connect worthwhile coalfields on the way, as well as the important paper works at Caldercruix.
-An Act was obtained for the purpose in July 1857 in the teeth of considerable opposition from rival promoters and others.
+The company observed that the gap of ten miles could be closed relatively cheaply, and a direct line would also connect worthwhile coalfields on the way, as well as the important paper works at Caldercruix.
+An act of Parliament, the Monkland Railways Branches Act 1857 (20 & 21 Vict. c. lxxviii) was obtained for the purpose in July 1857 in the teeth of considerable opposition from rival promoters and others.

-The Act authorised a large number of branch connections and other lines, and these were constructed in priority order, with the central part of the through connection delayed.
+The act authorised a large number of branch connections and other lines, and these were constructed in priority order, with the central part of the through connection delayed.

 First was a short westwards extension from Cowdenhead to Standhill Junction, and from there turning back to Craigmill (otherwise known as the Woodend Branch), opened on 1 November 1858, to serve the Coltness Iron Company's mineral workings there.
 Similarly a short eastwards extension was made from a junction to the Clarkston Wester Monkland branch back to Stepends, with a short branch there for Wilson & Co of Summerlee Iron Works.
 Wilson built an internal network with a zigzag to gain height on Annies Hill.
 A further branch turned back from Barblues to Meadowhead Pit.
 The pit was close to the Ballochney workings, but the location was referred to then as Planes, later spelt Plains.
 These extensions were completed by early February 1860.
 However the Stepends branch was short lived: it closed in 1878.

 That left two sections.
 The first was the gap from Barblues (sometimes spelt Barbleus, near Stepends) to Standhill Junction (near Blackridge; the junction was with the uncompleted Shotts Iron Works line (below), and that was completed by 27 April 1861 when a trial mineral train passed over the line; full opening to mineral trains was about 10 May 1861.
 This enabled through running from Coatbridge to Bathgate, but over the Ballochney inclines and running north of Airdrie.

 The second gap was the line south of Airdrie, from Sunnyside Junction to Brownieside Junction, avoiding the rope worked inclines.
 This may have opened, also for mineral traffic only, in early August 1861.

 Passenger working between Coatbridge and Bathgate started on 11 August 1862; however there was no direct route to Glasgow yet, except over the former Garnkirk railway Caledonian section.

 The New Line is sometimes referred to as the Bathgate and Coatbridge Railway, but it was never independent of the Monkland Railways.
 However an independent Bathgate, Airdrie and Coatbridge Railway had been proposed in 1856.